palavrapasse/docs/core/subscribe-data-model.md

 # subscribe-data-model

-This file describes the relational data model that represents the system entities in the database of **subscribe** service.
+This file describes the relational data model that represents the **subscribe** service entities in the database.

 ---